Fallback Routing Strategies in Redis Cluster Environments

 Eviction Dynamics and Invalidation Triggers

 Fallback routing intersects heavily with memory management policies.
 When eviction pressure mounts, the routing layer must distinguish between transient misses caused by capacity limits and structural misses caused by explicit invalidation events.
-LRU vs LFU eviction policies determine which keys are sacrificed under memory pressure, and fallback logic should route requests for recently evicted high-frequency keys to secondary data stores rather than triggering expensive recomputation.
+Fallback logic should route requests for recently evicted high-frequency keys to secondary data stores rather than triggering expensive recomputation.

 Simultaneously, invalidation strategy dictates fallback freshness guarantees.
-When operating under TTL vs Explicit Invalidation, fallback routing must apply different staleness tolerances.
-TTL-driven fallbacks can safely serve slightly aged data from a local in-memory cache or a read-replica, while explicit invalidation events require strict routing to authoritative sources.
-Implement a staleness budget check before serving fallback data:
+Under TTL vs Explicit Invalidation, fallback routing must apply different staleness tolerances: TTL-driven fallbacks can safely serve slightly aged data from a local in-memory cache or a read-replica, while explicit invalidation events require strict routing to authoritative sources.

 """Check if fallback data is within acceptable staleness bounds."""